toolness/fancy-friday/README.md

 * `endingTime` is the number of seconds the microgame has to show an ending sequence.

+* `difficulty` is the difficulty level.
+0 is easy, 1 is medium, 2 is hard.

 ### Received Events

 The parent metagame sends a variety of [MessageEvent][] instances